Horizon-LEAD/irtx-jsprit/README.md

 # IRTX JSprit Implementation

 ## TODO
-- Clean environment.yml
-- Update Rexel and Swoopin example data

 - Provide static input to INLECOM (so no need to run upstream models for testing)
+- Generate the standard cases for downstream testing

 - Test that all of this works smoothly with the provided data
-- Generate the standard cases for downstream testing
-- Add JSON

 ## Introduction